gencebay/httplive/README.md

 With this command you can add the HttpLive application to the path you specify in the Go environment definitions.
 This way you can run the application from the command line.

-Make sure your PATH includes the $GOPATH/bin directory so your commands can be easily used:
+Make sure your PATH includes the $GOPATH/bin directory so your commands can be easily used with help (-h) flag:

     httplive -h